-What is a donor advised fund?
+What is a donor-advised fund?
 And why do you need one?

-Question, what has become the most active charitable giving vehicle in philanthropy today?
+Good question.
+Another one you should ask is, what has become the most active charitable giving vehicle in philanthropy today?

-The answer: The donor advised fund or DAF.
+The answer: The donor-advised fund or DAF.

-Donor advised funds or DAFs have been around for almost a century, but most everyday givers are unaware of their existence.
-In this blog, we will break down the definition of a donor advised fund and why you’ll benefit from setting up one for your philanthropic endeavors.
+Donor-advised funds, or DAFs, have been around for almost a century, but most everyday givers are unaware of their existence.
+In this blog, we will break down the definition of a donor-advised fund and why you’ll benefit from setting up one for your philanthropic endeavors.

-What is a donor advised fund?
+What is a donor-advised fund?